anthx/anthony-carrick-hugo-blog/content/post/exploring-power-consumption-power-bi/index.md

 \= Table.AddColumn(\#"Grouped Rows", "Hour", each Time.Hour(\[Start of Hour\]))
 ```

 To be honest, I wasn’t sure how to group by the hour (I overcomplicated the problem), so I asked ChatGPT.
-Don’t hate on me for being a writer using AI, I already knew what I needed to achieve but didn’t know how to do it.
+Don’t hate on me for being a writer using AI (all my blogs are written by me, entirely), I already knew what I needed to achieve but didn’t know how to do it.
 It actually took me a few attempts phrasing my problem with enough context around the data and technology.

-The other issue I ran into was that PowerBI doesn’t use the hour in the date hierarchy for its internal data structure \- ChatGPT said that’s just how it works.
+The other issue I ran into was that PowerBI doesn’t use the hour in the date hierarchy for its internal data structure - ChatGPT said that’s just how it works.
 It explained that I could create a custom hierarchy that includes the Hour by adding both the Date and Hour into the new hierarchy.

-I needed the Hour available in the data structure so that I could filter by Hour of Day to see what was the power usage at say 3am (when not much power should be being used) or 7pm (when more power is being used) \- either on a single day or graphing that hour’s usage each day over time.
+I needed the Hour available in the data structure so that I could filter by Hour of Day to see what was the power usage at say 3am (when not much power should be being used) or 7pm (when more power is being used) - either on a single day or graphing that hour’s usage each day over time.

 Now I can create some cool graphs and sanity check the grouping by just comparing it to the graph from my retailer.

 ![Initial graph of monthly usage in kWh](image11.png)
-Compared with the screenshots from the retailer’s app, we can see the shape is the same, and the values are the same, though it’s rounded to 0 decimal places (that is easily fixed in the visual’s Y-value format settings).
+Compared with the screenshots above from the retailer’s app, we can see the shape is the same, and the values are the same, though it’s rounded to 0 decimal places (that is easily fixed in the visual’s Y-value format settings).

 # What Can We Discover?

 To make the numbers a bit easier to work with, I added a WattHours column, which is just the Usage multiplied by 1000 (since it’s provided in KWh).
-This of course doesn’t gain any precision, but it’s easier to read looking at individual hours.
-I made another separate graph too to use it instead.
+This of course doesn’t gain any precision, but it’s easier to read when looking at individual hours.
+I made another separate graph as well to use it instead.

 ## 3am Usage

 The 3am usage doesn’t seem to have jumped up suddenly in a month, implying that no one particular device is suddenly not turning off.
 It could be that I’ve slowly added several devices that are each drawing small amounts of power even at night.

 ![3am average usage](image6.png)
 Using Average here instead of Sum to show the average 3am usage for that month, rather than the total 3am usage adding each day.

 Zooming in to a day per column, from February to May we can see no particular pattern, though it’s slightly trending up.
 Some of the peaks would have been times I left my desktop PC on overnight.

 ![3am February to May day by day usage graph](image3.png)

 While interesting, 3am usage doesn’t tell us much yet.